linux-china/jenv/README.md

 ## Why jenv
    * Easy to manage Java version, such as 1.6, 1.7 and 1.8
    * Easy to install java related tools, such as ant, maven, tomcat etc.
    * Easy to manager candidate version.
-Install new version and uninstall the old one.
+Install new version, reinstall or uninstall the old one.
    * Directory is standard, and friendly to IDE
    * Easy to extend.
 You can setup your own jenv on your company to manage development environment.
    * Easy to backup your env.